• Donate

 "Bodyguard"

-Let's say you're not the fastest Chaser in the world, or you're simply not into the whole "running thing".
-No problem.
+This strategy is so commonly used, it's more of a necessity at this point.
 Just because you're the Chaser doesn't mean that you actually have to "chase".
 You can simply protect the runner.
 That's right.
+In fact, this is the strategy du jour.
 DON'T chase the ball-wielding Outfielders.
 Just protect the runner/Kicker as he runs/walks the bases.
 You can do this by simply standing between your buddy the Kicker and any Outfielder who wants to get him "out".

-For double-protection, use your Outfield Chaser to help protect the Runner from Outifielders in the Outfield (as opposed to the Infield) with balls.
+For double-protection, use your Outfield Chaser to help protect the Runner from Fielders in the Outfield (as opposed to the Infield) with balls.

 "Go Fetch"

 This has varying degrees of difficulty.
 If the Outfield has no balls and no Kicker is on base, the Kicker can simply kick the ball in the general direction of the Chaser.
-The Chaser can't touch the ball or interfere with play, but as soon as an Outfielder touches the ball, the Chaser will be that much closer to the Outfielder to 'tag' him and retrieve the ball.
+The Chaser can't touch the ball or interfere with play.
+The Chaser also has to be 3 feet away from the ball, but as soon as an Outfielder touches the ball, the Chaser will be that much closer to the Outfielder to 'tag' him and retrieve the ball.

 Additionally, if you're Kicker has some good ball control, you can put your Chaser and your Outfield Chaser in the Outfield and hunt down Outfielders who get the ball.
 That's 2 people setup for Go Fetch.